Choosing the Right Roof for Your Home: J&L’s Best Roofing Materials Guide

 For a natural and rustic look, clay and concrete tiles are an attractive choice for homeowners.
 Clay and concrete shingles are popular for homeowners dwelling in hot climates since they’re durable, fire-resistant, and slow to absorb heat.

-Wood shingles add a natural and rustic touch to a home.
+Wood shingles add a natural and rustic touch to a home and are an energy-efficient roofing material since wood is a good insulator.
+Its cellular structure helps stop heat from escaping, keeping it in your home.
 Wood roofing materials are usually available in two types: wood shingles and wood shakes.

 DaVinci Roofscapes offers a synthetic shake known to last decades without the maintenance issues of typical cedar shakes.
 Able to handle winds up to 110 miles per hour, DaVinci offers single-width, multi-width, bellaforté, select shake, and hand-split options.

-With proper installation, rubber composite shingles are incredibly resistant and can withstand strong winds up to 110 miles per hour.
-They’re also an excellent choice for withstanding extreme weather conditions and have been tested to withstand impact from hail up to 2-inches in diameter.
+With proper installation, rubber composite shingles are incredibly weather-resistant and can withstand strong winds up to 110 miles per hour.
+They’re also an excellent choice for withstanding extreme weather conditions and have been tested to withstand impact from hail up to 2 inches in diameter.

 It’s not just the different types of roof shingles you need to consider before starting the project.
 Cost, contractors, and warranties are three important factors to consider when choosing a roof.
 As part of our guide to roofing materials, let’s explore how to make the most of your budget and find a contractor experienced in roofing repair and replacement.

 As with all home improvement projects, determining your budget will help you figure out what you realistically can and can’t do.
-As we touched on above, asphalt shingles are going to be the best bet for a more budget-conscious homeowner.
+As we mentioned above, asphalt shingles are going to be one of the more affordable roofing options for a budget-conscious homeowner.
 If the price of a new roof is of no concern to you, then any roofing material will likely work, though you’ll still want to keep in mind components like weather resistance and maintenance needs.

 It’s important to understand the warranty on your new roof.
 Your roof’s lifespan will depend greatly on installation, climate, and maintenance, and having a warranty will help protect your investment.